 Southern California may have more parks than Northern California, but the Bay Area stands out as a destination for amusement parks with California’s Great America.
 Located in Santa Clara, this amusement park will keep everyone in your group busy.

 If you’re in the mood for a thrill, step right up to RailBlazer, a brand-new, single-track steel roller coaster, or go for The Grizzly, a classic wooden coaster.
 Prefer something a little calmer?
 Make a splash on the Whitewater Falls flume ride or take to the sky on the Celebration Swings.
+There is even a water park and little kids will love Planet Snoopy.

 Get ready for a magical experience at Children’s Fairyland, where storybooks come alive.
 This enchanting attraction in Oakland is perfect for sparking your little ones’ imaginations as they explore sets from their favorite fairy tales.